Vincent-Therrien/diurnal/docs/user_guide.rst

   how well the model can predict the structure of unfamiliar molecules.
-- In **sequence testing** (also called *sequence-wise cross-validation* by Sato et al. :cite:`mxfold2`), the model is trained and tested with datasets that comprise the same RNA families (i.e. RNA families are not taken into consideration).
+- In **sequence testing** (also called *sequence-wise cross-validation* by Sato et al. :cite:`mxfold2`), the model is trained and tested with datasets that comprise the same RNA families.
 Therefore, training and testing data are structurally similar.
 Consequently, this type of testing is expected to yield more accurate results than inter-family testing.
 - In **intra-family testing**, models are trained and tested with RNA molecules